Recently a mom on one of our boards posted:

 Don’t believe me?

-Read these three things if you feel too fat for sex and need to feel sexy:
+Three things to read if you feel too fat for sex and need to feel sexy:

 Published on xoJane by a Canadian single mom, this was one of my most favoritest readings in the past year.